 The design of your standing desk can significantly impact your vein health.
 Consider electric standing desks that offer height adjustment, allowing you to easily switch between sitting and standing positions.
 Look for features like a memory function that allows you to save preferred desk heights for convenience.

-Additionally, the workspace layout matters.
+Additionally, the workspace and desk layout matters.
 Ensure that essential items like your keyboard, mouse, and monitor are within easy reach to avoid excessive reaching or bending.
 Proper cable management can prevent tripping hazards and clutter under your desk, creating a safer and more comfortable environment.

 Conclusion